Biden meets with Turkish President Erdoğan

-President Biden on Tuesday met with Turkish President Tayyip Erdoğan on the margins of the Group of 20 Summit (G20) in Bali, Indonesia.
+President Biden on Tuesday met with Turkish President Recep Tayyip Erdoğan on the margins of the Group of 20 (G-20) summit in Bali, Indonesia.

 Biden in the meeting made clear that the U.S. stands with Turkey, which is a NATO ally, following a bombing in Istanbul on Sunday that left at least six people dead.
 Turkey’s interior minister had accused the U.S. of being complicit in the bombing, rejecting a condolence statement from the U.S. Embassy in Turkey.